lauragonzaga/Nashville-Housing-Data-Cleaning/README.md

 Here is the link to the dataset: https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx

-This was made is Microsoft SQL Server Management Studio 20.
+This was made in Microsoft SQL Server Management Studio 20.